bkirkware/kirklab-platform-automation/README.md

 ## Pipelines Explained

-### General Concepts
+### General Information

-- `Locks` - Each pipeline leverages locks to ensure that only one pipeline is working on the foundation at any given point.
-If a pipeline is triggered while another pipeline has the lock, then it will poll every 1 minute waiting for the lock to be released.
-Check out info on the concourse [pool-resource](https://github.com/concourse/pool-resource).
-The corresponding lock repository used in my lab is [kirklab-locks](https://github.com/bkirkware/kirklab-locks)
+- **Triggered by Pivnet** - These pipelines watch a Pivnet resource for new updates based on a product version regular expression.
-- `Building blocks` - Platform Automation for PCF provides a *secure container image* with tools for interacting with PCF, *common tasks* to be performed against ops manager, and a set of *documentation*.
-Creation of automation is an iterative process that requires feedback and adjustements.
-Pipelines may start out similar accross organizations, but ultimately they should be tuned provide benefit of the users and resolve toil.
-This is an engineering discipline and benefits from the same practices common to software development.
-Please use all the tools available through Platform Automation for PCF and create something efficent and useful for you
+- **Slack Notifications** - These pipelines leverage Dylan Arbourd's [Concourse Slack Alert Resource](https://github.com/arbourd/concourse-slack-alert-resource).
-- `Slack Notifications` - These pipelines leverage Dylan Arbourd's [Concourse Slack Alert Resource](https://github.com/arbourd/concourse-slack-alert-resource).
+- **Custom Tasks** - These pipelines use one custom task (run-errand)
-- `Errands` - All tiles in Ops Manager have all post-deploy errands disabled.
+- **Errands** - All tiles in Ops Manager have all post-deploy errands disabled.
 This is done to make a full apply changes take less time and be more likely to succeed.
 Individual errands are run during the upgrade pipeline for each tile as required.

 ### Ops Manager and Director Pipeline

-The ops manager and director pipeline is a single pipeline used for upgrade of ops manager and director pair.
+The Ops Manager and director pipeline is a single pipeline used for upgrade of ops manager and director pair.

 ![upgrade-opsman](/docs/upgrade-opsman.png)